CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 of the European Union is therefore in Poland.

 So, to prevent this kind of misunderstanding, it's often useful to deactivate the point symbols and replace them completely with labels.
+For the purpose of practice, we will use the wild_species dataset.

 In QGIS, you can do this by changing the position of the labels to be rendered directly over the points they refer to.

 #.
 Open the |labeling| :guilabel:`Labels` tab of the
-   :guilabel:`Layer Properties` dialog for the ``places`` layer
+   :guilabel:`Layer Properties` dialog for the ``wild_species`` layer
 #.
 Select the :guilabel:`Placement` option from the options list
 #.
 Click on the :guilabel:`Offset from point` button